About

 The Awards have gone from strength to strength throughout the years with the help of our sponsors, benefactors and community.
 Winners have found it to be a valuable stepping stone in their careers with several artists being represented in galleries as a result of their exposure through The Doyles.

-As a not for profit organisation, and nearly entirely volunteer driven, The Doyles Art Award is committed to delivering a nationally recognised art award with a ten day celebration of art in the historic village of Mudgeeraba.
+As a not for profit organisation, and nearly entirely volunteer driven, The Doyles Art Award has established itself as a nationally recognised art award boasting a significant prize pool of over $30,000.
+The finalist exhibition with over 300 original artwork on display, is eagerly anticipated annually in a 9 day exhibition in Mudgeeraba Queensland.

 What we deliver

-With a prize pool of over $30,000 split amongst several categories, The Doyles are seen as a nationally significant Australian art award in the highly competitive art prize calendar.
-The primary prize money is awarded in the Landscape category, in keeping with the favoured subject of its namesake, d'Arcy Doyle, to perpetuate his memory and to encourage others in the creation of quintessentially Australian Art.
+With a prize pool split amongst several categories including landscape, figurative, still life and juniors, The Doyles is seen as a nationally significant Australian art award in the highly competitive art prize calendar.
+The primary prize money is acquisitive and awarded to the first place winner in the Landscape category, in keeping with the favoured subject of its namesake, d'Arcy Doyle, to perpetuate his memory and to encourage others in the creation of quintessentially Australian Art.

-In 2023 we delivered over $70,000 back into the arts community by way of prizes and sales results.
-This input directly affects the viability of creatives continuing their work.
-Arts and culture form a large part of the backbone of our society and we see ourselves guarding and growing this historically significant event for future generations.
+Arts and culture form a large part of the backbone of our society and we pride ourselves in guarding and growing this historically significant event for future generations.